ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The `step` field is the step of DAP aggregation that the Leader just reached and wants the Helper to advance to.
 The `prepare_continues` field is the sequence of preparation continuation messages constructed in the previous step.
-The `PrepareContinue` elements MUST be in the same order as the previous request to the aggregation job, omitting any reports that were previously rejected by either side.
+The `PrepareContinue` elements MUST be in the same order as the previous request to the aggregation job, omitting any reports that were previously rejected by either Aggregator.

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.